Medunan/Github-Followers-/README.md

-# Github Followers (sean allen)
+# Github Followers

-This app gets the user-id from the user and displays the details of that user.
+This based on Sean Allen's take home project and the app gets the user-id from the user and displays the details of that user.

 UIKit

 Network manager(singleton)

 Diffable data source